Singlife Account: Is This Capital Guaranteed Insurance Savings Account Worth Getting?

 While a high-interest savings account allows us to park out money for higher returns.

-That got us thinking of the possibility of a product with both the insurance element and the savings account mechanics.
+That got us thinking about the possibility of a product with both the insurance element and the features of a savings account.

 But before Seedly can launch such a product (probably in the next 2,274 years time), someone beat us to it.
 DAMN IT!

 Overview of Singlife Account with Singlife Visa Debit Card

 Disclaimer: We are not sponsored to do this.
 All opinions are our own, we just like to help you!